julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 If you want magic, start with the plants that are real, raw, and powerful.

 ---

-Stick around.
-There’s more coming—rituals, recipes, and real talk about what witchy herbalism really means.

----
 ## Related Posts

 - [The Witch’s Herbal Starter Kit: 10 Essential Plants](/herbal-starter-kit)